 Back sleeping is less common than side sleeping, but it’s a relatively healthy position, especially for spinal alignment.
-Back sleepers often prefer a firm or medium-firm mattress to maintain even back support.
+The best mattresses for back sleepers are medium to firm to maintain even support.
 Like side sleepers, it’s important for a back sleeper’s mattress to foster healthy spine alignment, and a medium-firm or firm mattress should accomplish this.

 Stomach sleeping is the least healthy of the sleeping positions, as it does not support the natural alignment of your spine.
 We especially discourage any mattress that has a tendency to sink or sag, as this can exacerbate this poor alignment.
-A firm or medium-firm mattress with a thin comfort layer is best for stomach sleepers to avoid any back or neck pain.
+The best mattresses for stomach sleepers are firm or medium-firm, and usually contain a thin comfort layer, as these beds are best for avoiding any back or neck pain.

 There are many options when it comes to picking out a cooling technology that will keep you cool all night long.
 If you are set on a memory foam mattress, you have several options as these widely popular mattress types now contain many cooling technologies to regulate your sleeping temperature.